pascal-fb-martin/housedepot/README.md

 Since a file may be modified by another instance of the same service, it is recommended that each application requests the same files periodically.

 This web API supports multiple repositories, each with its own root URI.
 Some repositories are installed by default, more can be created by the user (just create the directory in the depot repositories root).
 The default repositories (and their default directory paths) are:

 ```
 /depot/config (/var/lib/house/depot/config)
 /depot/state (/var/lib/house/depot/state)
 /depot/scripts (/var/lib/house/depot/scripts)
 ```

-(Note: previous versions of HouseDepot used the default root /var/lib/house instead of /var/lib/house/depot.
+(Previous versions of HouseDepot used the default root /var/lib/house instead of /var/lib/house/depot.
 An upgrade will automatically move the defaults repositories to the new location.
 Any user created repository must be moved by hand.)

 The user may define his own repository root with the -root option.
 This option is mostly intended for testing.
 For example:

 ```
 housedepot -root=/home/smith/depot
 ```

 The housedepot service launched in the example above will retrieve the repositories by scanning /home/smith/depot.

 Per repository options can be specified by creating a `.options` file in thre repository top directory.
 This is an ASCII file where each line sets a specific option (name ' ' value).
 Only one option is supported at this time: